-where each $f_i: \mathbb{R}^d \to \mathbb{R}$ is a continuously differentiable function that is assumed to be $L$-smooth, $f$ is assumed to be $\mu$-strongly convex, and $x^* = \argmin_{x \in \mathbb{R}^d} f(x)$ is the minimizer of the composite function $f(x)$.
-Problems of the form in~\eqref{problem:main} arise in the context of empirical risk minimization in machine learning, where $f(x)$ serves as a finite-sample approximation (based on $N$ samples) of a true risk function~\citep{shalev2014}.
+We consider the following finite-sum optimization problem: where each $f_i: \mathbb{R}^d \to \mathbb{R}$ is assumed to be $L$-smooth, $f$ is $\mu$-strongly convex, and $x^* = \argmin_{x \in \mathbb{R}^d} f(x)$ is the minimizer of the composite function $f(x)$.
+Problems of the form in~\eqref{problem:main} arise in the context of empirical risk minimization in machine learning, where $f(x)$ serves as a finite-sample approximation (based on $N$ samples) of a true risk function.

 A natural way to solve~\eqref{problem:main} is to run the gradient descent (GD) algorithm.
-When $f$ is $L$-smooth and $\mu$-strongly convex, GD guarantees exponentially fast convergence to $x^*$, where the exponent of convergence depends on the \emph{condition number} $\kappa=L/\mu$~\citep{bubeck2015convex}.
+When $f$ is $L$-smooth and $\mu$-strongly convex, GD guarantees exponentially fast convergence to $x^*$, where the exponent of convergence depends on the \emph{condition number} $\kappa=L/\mu$~\cite{bubeck2015convex}.
 This fast \emph{linear} convergence rate, however, comes at the expense of $N$ gradient evaluations per iteration, which can be computationally demanding when $N$ is large.
-An appealing alternative is the stochastic gradient descent (SGD) algorithm~\citep{robbins1951stochastic} that, at each iteration, moves along the negative gradient of just one component function chosen uniformly at random from the set $[N]:=\{1, 2, \ldots, N\}.$ While SGD evaluates only one gradient per iteration, the high variance in its update direction necessitates a diminishing step-size sequence to ensure exact convergence to $x^*$ with no residual bias.
-Unfortunately, this leads to a much slower sublinear rate~\citep{moulines2011non}.
+An appealing alternative is the stochastic gradient descent (SGD) algorithm~\cite{robbins1951stochastic} which, at each iteration, moves along the negative gradient of just one component function chosen uniformly at random from the set $[N]:=\{1, 2, \ldots, N\}.$ While SGD evaluates only one gradient per iteration, the high variance in its update direction necessitates a diminishing step-size sequence to ensure exact convergence to $x^*$ with no residual bias.
+Unfortunately, this leads to a much slower sublinear rate~\cite{moulines2011non}.